Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Numerical evaluation of the Weil-Petersson metrics using deformations of the holomorphic -form

-Therefore, in this second strategy, sets of $n$ independent random sections with respect to the Fubini-Study volume form $\left( \omega^q_{FS} \right)^n$ yield random points on $X$; however, only those points that lie on $U_q\subset X$ are accepted.
-If a point $y\notin U_q $ is generated as common zero locus of $n$ independent random sections under the $q^{th}$-measure, is rejected from the point set.
-This means that there exists another subset $U_r$ and metric $\omega^r_{FS}$, with $y\in U_r$, such that $n$-tuples of random sections under the $r^{th}$-measure, generate points on $U_r$ more closely distributed under $\nu\wedge\overline{\nu}$.
+In this refinement of the Importance Sampling method one has to generate point sets by considering only random points that are located in appropriate subsets.
+In particular, sets of $n$ independent random sections with respect to the Fubini-Study volume form $\left( \omega^q_{FS} \right)^n$ will yield random points on the whole manifold $X$; however, only those points that lie on $U_q\subset X$ can be accepted.
+If a point $y\notin U_q $ is generated as the common zero locus of $n$ independent random sections under the $q^{th}$-measure, it will not be included in the point set.
+This means that there exists another subset $U_r$ and a metric $\omega^r_{FS}$, with $y\in U_r$, such that $n$-tuples of random sections under the $r^{th}$-measure will generate points on $U_r$ that are more similarly distributed to the reference volume form $\nu\wedge\overline{\nu}$.

 There is not a unique answer to the question of how to generate optimal sets of Fubini-Study metrics and subsets on $X$ when $Q>1$.
-We propose a method that is useful in numerical applications.
-First we need a definition.
+Here, we describe the particular solution that we used in this paper.
+Before we discuss the details of our approach to generate these IPS, we need a definition.